dominno/python-git-ttd-cursor-ai-flow/DOCS/log.md

   - Created tests for different character set configurations
   - Enhanced generator to support configurable character sets
   - Ensured backward compatibility with basic generation tests
   - Achieved 100% test coverage for this feature
+- Implemented and tested Feature 3: Exclude Ambiguous Characters
+  - Created tests for ambiguous character exclusion
+  - Defined ambiguous characters for each character category
+  - Enhanced generator to support excluding ambiguous characters
+  - Achieved 100% test coverage for this feature